Randolph High School

 Randolph, New Jersey

-Kristin Germinario’s fascination with biology was sparked by a remarkable biology teacher at Roxbury High School in Succasunna, New Jersey.
-As an undergraduate at Drew University, Kristin enrolled in as many upper-level biology courses as she could, and was selected as a summer research intern at Wyeth Pharmaceuticals.
+Kristin Germinario’s fascination with biology was sparked by a remarkable biology teacher at Roxbury High School in Succasunna, NJ.
+As an undergraduate at Drew University, Kristin enrolled in as many upper-level biology courses as she could, and was selected as a summer research intern by Wyeth Pharmaceuticals.
 The experience was rewarding, but Kristin was unsure if the daily life of a research scientist fit her personality.